Restricted Path Characteristic Function Determines the Law of Stochastic Processes: Introduction

 Notice that certain conditions must be imposed on $X$ to get an affirmative answer to Question~\ref{q: mom prob}.
 Even in the simplest case of real sequences (Example~\ref{ex: 1d}), to solve for each $x_n$ via \eqref{recover x, R case}, the radius of convergence of the power series in \eqref{gen fn for real seq} must be non-zero.

 The notion of \emph{radius of convergence} can be extended to the elements of $\tens$.
 This shall play a central role in the investigation of Questions~\ref{q: mom prob} $\&$ \ref{q: sig/expsig}.
-Throughout this paper, to fix the ideas, we equip $\R^d$ with the $\ell_1$-norm, namely that $\|a\|:=\sum_{i=1}^d |a_i|$ for $a=(a_1,\ldots,a_d)^\top$, and equip $\left(\R^d\right)^{\otimes n}$ with the projective tensor norm for each $n=1,2,3,\ldots$, denoted as $\|\cdot\|$ again\footnote{See \cite[pp.136--139]{hl} and \cite[p.3]{nixu} for discussions on these norms.
-However, one may also define $\E$ as the completion of $\tens$ under scalar dilations of any system of sub-multiplicative norms, as per \cite[Remark~5.3]{cl}.}.
-Assume from now on that $\tens$ is thus topologised.
+Throughout this paper, to fix the ideas, we equip $\R^d$ with the $\ell_1$-norm, namely that $\|a\|:=\sum_{i=1}^d |a_i|$ for $a=(a_1,\ldots,a_d)^\top$, and equip $\left(\R^d\right)^{\otimes n}$ with the projective tensor norm for each $n=1,2,3,\ldots$, denoted by $\|\cdot\|$ again\footnote{See \cite[pp.136--139]{hl} and \cite[p.3]{nixu} for discussions on these norms.
+However, one may also define $\E_\infty$ as the completion of $\bigoplus_{n=0}^\infty \left(\R^d\right)^{\otimes n}$ under scalar dilations of any system of sub-multiplicative norms, as per \cite[Remark~5.3]{cl}.}.
 Also recall the level-$n$ projection operator $\pi_n$ from \eqref{proj}.
-Then we introduce
+Then, we introduce: \begin{definition} The \underline{radius of convergence} (ROC) of a tensor $X \in \tens$, written as $\rho(X)$, is defined by the radius of convergence of the (complex) power series